-- Under our padding system we place a vapour barrier to protect against concrete sweating (especially relevant with new slab pours).
+- Under our padding system, we place a vapour barrier to protect against concrete sweating (especially relevant with new slab pours).

-- If there is no natural barrier, like a climbing wall, a perimeter will be built using superior fastening materials and custom-made Flashed brackets using 1/4in angle iron.
+- If there is no natural barrier, like a climbing wall, a perimeter will be built using superior fastening materials and custom-made Flashed brackets using 1/4in the angle iron.

 - Our Cover and Foam include warranties for workmanship and manufacturing defects.
 Keeping your facility in top shape is a top priority, so turn-arounds with our in-house production minimize any downtime.